dothereading/useless-agent/README.md

 ![alt text](image.png)

 This repo contains two agents, each of which is inspired by the Useless Box.

-I'd encourage you try them one at a time, to figure out exactly how they are useless.
+I'd encourage you to try them one at a time, to figure out exactly how they are useless.

-## Agent 1

-### Prerequisites
+## Prerequisites

 - Python 3.10+
 - An Anthropic API key set in a `.env` file:
   ```